-These photos were taken on a phone, thus the less than normal quality for the blog.
+This photo and the one above were taken on a phone, thus the less than normal quality for the blog.
 The Big Chute is a tourist attraction and one of the visitors took these photos and emailed them to us.
 It does give a different perspective for the crew, who must remain on the boat for this trip across the land.

 The northbound trip through the Big Chute was taken early in the season on a weekday, with Last Dance the only boat in sight.
 On the southbound voyage, on a weekend day, the traffic was intense requiring a long wait to transit the lock.
 A visual example of why Last Dance often stays at anchor or in port on weekends.

-The ride up the hill was with four other boats, the two runabouts on the front of the lift, and two inflatalbes just under Last Dance's bow.
-Two guys on the starboard side can easily be seen in the photo; the crew on the port side can be seen with only one hand reaching for the money can being lowered by the lock master.
+The ride up the hill was with four other boats, the two runabouts on the front of the lift, and two inflatables just under Last Dance's bow.
+Two guys on the starboard side can easily be seen in the photo; the crew on the port side can be seen with only one hand reaching for the money can being lowered by the lockmaster.
 Boats paying passage on a per lock or daily basis can pay in cash, transferred to the staff in a can lowered on a pole.

 The Kirkfield lock includes a viaduct, where the waterway passes over a roadway.
 A northbound boat passes over the road and into the large steel pan seen on the right.
 The pan is lowered 50 feet down to the lower water body.